behaviour therapy explained: key approaches & benefits

 This structured method makes you less sensitive to triggers and empowers you to reclaim areas of your life limited by fear.

-Behavioral Activation and Shaping
+Behavioural Activation and Shaping

-Behavioral activation is a powerful technique, especially for treating depression.
+Behavioural activation is a powerful technique, especially for treating depression.
 It focuses on increasing your engagement in meaningful and rewarding activities to counteract the cycle of withdrawal and inactivity.
 The goal is to reconnect you with sources of positive reinforcement in your life.

 By scheduling positive activities, you can gradually improve your mood and motivation.
-This approach encourages you to engage in constructive, positive behaviors that foster a sense of purpose and joy, directly fighting the lethargy and negativity associated with depression.
+This approach encourages you to engage in constructive, positive behaviours that foster a sense of purpose and joy, directly fighting the lethargy and negativity associated with depression.

 How Behavioural Therapy Works in Practice